-When this sense object is focused on by its sense faculty,

-The mind then seizes on its particular past characteristics.

-It then makes discriminations, calls forth perceptions of loveliness, d.
+When this sense object is focused on by its sense faculty, The mind then seizes on its particular past characteristics.
+It then makes discriminations, calls forth perceptions of loveliness, And generates blissful feelings associated with that [perception].
+130 d.
 Mind as Subject and Sense Datum as Object Exist in Different Times ${\bf 054}$